traintastic/traintastic/manual/traintasticmanual/en-us/gettingstarted/installation.md

 ![](../../gfx/en-us/installation/traintastic-setup-7.png)

 Uncheck *Create a desktop shortcut* if you don't want desktop shortcuts to start Traintastic.
-Firewall rules will be added to allow other pc's and device to connect to Traintastic, can be unchecked if not nessacary.
+Firewall rules will be added to allow other PC's and device to connect to Traintastic, can be unchecked if not necessary.
 Then click *Next*.

 ### Step 8: Ready for installation